FAQ for Art Department:

 A. You can earn an A.S.
 Degree in Fine Arts as a daytime or evening/weekend student.
 Currently the courses required for the A.A.S.
 Degree in Graphic Design and Illustration are available only during the day, from 8am to 4pm.

 Q. What facilities does the Art Department provide for art students?

-A. The Art Department at Kingsborough has several graphic design computer labs equipped with iMacs and color printers for graphic design classes; a fully equipped black & white photography studio as well as digital photography facilities; we have separate two thousand sq. ft. studios, each with natural light, for drawing, painting and sculpture; a fully equipped ceramic studio with clay mixers, manual and electric wheels, gas and electric kilns; and each art history lecture room features state-of-the-art digital projection equipment.
+A. The Art Department at Kingsborough has several computer labs equipped with iMacs and color printers for Graphic Design and for Digital Photo classes and fully equipped black & white darkroom photography studio.
+We have three, two thousand sq. ft. studios, each with natural light, for drawing, painting and sculpture.
+In a second building we have a fully equipped ceramic studio with clay mixers, manual and electric wheels, gas and electric kilns; and all art history lecture rooms feature state-of-the-art digital projection equipment.

 Q. Are there any college publications available for visual art work by students at Kingsborough?